Νέα Γεωργία Νέα Γενιά

 Objective of Phase B

 Phase B follows the first phase of the program, through which 9 beekeepers in Central Greece were trained in .
 These specialized beekeepers have the ability to present the method, explain the process in detail, and answer questions from participating beekeepers.
 The goal is to familiarize a large number of beekeepers with the process of producing high-quality queens and implementing a significant number of king bee cell vaccinations.
-During this period, the region will be supported with up to 7,500 high-quality king bee cells.
+During this period, the region It will be supported with up to 7,500 high-quality queen cells, derived from the genetic material of the beneficiary beekeeper.

 Specifically, each beekeeper participating in the program will: